edofic/Playframework-json-macros/README.md

 ## Play-JSON from Playframework 2.2-SNAPSHOT

 This is just a copy-paste backport of JSON macros from Play 2.2-SNAPSHOT.
-Version 2.1 has some issues with companion objects for your case classes.
+Version 2.1.0 has some issues with companion objects for your case classes.
 This is interopable with 2.1's JSON framework.

+**NOTE** You should be using Play 2.1.1 which fixed those issues.

 ### Usage
 Build configuration